September 16th & 17th at Cleveland Public Auditorium

 Marcus Eriksen received his Ph.D. in Science Education from University of Southern California in 2003, months before embarking on a 2,000-mile, 5-month journey down the Mississippi River on a homemade raft.
 His experience on the river led to a career studying the ecological impacts of plastic marine pollution, which has included expeditions sailing 35,000 miles through all 5 subtropical gyres to discover new garbage patches of plastic pollution in the Southern Hemisphere.
 His first book, titled “My River Home” chronicled his Mississippi River experience paralleled with his tour as a Marine in the 1991 Gulf War.
 The experience of war, sailing across the gyres with diverse crews, and long rafting voyages, have led to a strong conservation ethic worth fighting for.
 Marcus researches and educates on plastic pollution in our waterways, including in our own Lake Erie.

-A special thank you to the Fowler Center for Sustainable Value at Case Western Reserve University.
+A special thank you to the Fowler Center for Business as an Agent of World Benefit at Case Western Reserve University.

 Green City Sponsors